Taking Eclipse Observations - GLOBE Observer

 Do Go - Eclipse Obs - FAQs

 Clouds observations can be made any time!
 We actually recommend that you make a few observations before the day of the eclipse, so that you know how the process works in the app, and because your cloud observing skills will get better with practice.
-The full eclipse app will be available about three days before a given eclipse, allowing you to take air temperature measurements in the days leading up to eclipse itself and make sure you are familiar with using your thermometer.
+The Eclipse tool will be available about two weeks before a given eclipse in practice mode, allowing you to learn the interface for taking air temperature measurements and make sure you are familiar with using your thermometer (data collected during this time will not be sent to the GLOBE database).
+On the day of the eclipse, the tool will enter "live" mode, allowing you to submit your air temperature measurements to GLOBE.

 There are a variety of thermometers to use for air temperature measurements.
 The simplest is a liquid-filled thermometer, but inexpensive digital thermometers are also available.
 Ideally, you should look for a thermometer designed for measuring weather conditions.
 You do not want to use a medical thermometer, but those advertised as instant-read for cooking may work, especially if they have a digital display.
 There are also a number of temperature data loggers and external sensors that plug into smartphones, at a variety of price-points.
 If you have a hand-held weather meter or a mounted weather station at your site, those can also be used for data collection.